-Answer 13B: All informal review requests must be submitted in writing to the department within 30 days of the date the preliminary decision was issued.
+Answer 13B: All informal review requests must be submitted in writing to the department within 30 days of the date the department issues a decision on one of the actions listed under Answer 13A.
 Information about how to seek review, including filing your petition, is available on the department's website.